MRI Import

 Overview

-Multi-relational import (MRI) is a data migration process that enables Intelligent Risk Platform™ tenants to import large volumes of exposure data into an EDM.
+Multi-relational import (MRI) is a data migration process that enables Intelligent Risk Platform™ tenants to import large volumes of account, and location exposure data into portfolios in the Intelligent Risk Platform™.
+Tenants can import account, location, and reinsurance cession into existing portfolios in an EDM.

-The MRI import process requires that data is defined in a particular format in resource files.
-These resoruce files are essentially flat files.
+The MRI import process requires that data is defined in a particular format in source files.
+These resource files are essentially flat files.
 A flat file is a delimited text file that stores structured data in a plain text format.
 MRI leverages a separate mapping file to define the relationships between the account, location, and reinsurance exposures.

 The first step, is to create one or more source files that define the exposures to be imported in flat files.